mdevana/ObjectTracking_in_2D_camera_images/README.md

 <img src="output_images/image_kpts0_FAST_BRISK.png" width="820" height="248" />

 ## Goal
 The goal of this project is to build a collision detection system.
-I have built the feature tracking part and test various detector / descriptor combinations to see which ones perform best.
+I have built the feature tracking part and tested various detector / descriptor combinations to see which ones perform best.

 ## Introduction